 // GET: example.se/#about

-// REGULAR URI paths (example.se/about) is of course also supported!
+// REGULAR URI paths (example.se/about) are of course also supported!

 router.get('/about', function(vars, request, path) {